nanoblocktech/shipping-calculator/README.md

 - Calculates the distance between business and customer locations
 - Determines the shipping fee based on the provided charge per distance.
+- Determines the estimated traveling time based on distance and speed

 Installation Guide via Composer: